-We should be shifting our focus to our minds, not our thighs, says positive psychology coach, yoga teacher and Yeotown co-founder Mercedes Sieff.
-Here, she reveals how to lose the extra pounds that are really weighing us down
+We should be shifting our focus to what's weighing down our minds, not our thighs, says positive psychology coach Mercedes Sieff.
+Here, she reveals how to lose the extra pounds that really matter

 With so many trendy diets on the market today being touted as THE one to shed those extra pounds, it’s become increasingly difficult to figure out exactly which way of eating (or in some cases, not eating!) to follow.
 While we’re all familiar with the catchy headlines and the promises of a paleo, alkaline, gluten-free, sugar-free or low-carb diet, there’s something crucial missing from the weight loss conversation.